-People’s attention spans are very short these days and participants usually don’t want to spend more than a few minutes answering questions.
+People’s attention spans are very short these days, and participants usually don’t want to spend more than a few minutes answering questions.

 Do your best to keep your survey as short and precise as possible.
 Research shows that over 72% of survey respondents want to spend only 6-10 minutes on a survey.

-A good rule of thumb is to use fewer than 10 questions, but if necessary you can push it up to 15.
-Try to not go upward of this number as there will be a higher likelihood that your respondents will abandon your survey before they get to the end.
+A good rule of thumb is to use fewer than 10 questions, but if necessary, you can push it up to 15.
+Try not to go upward of this number as there will be a higher likelihood that your respondents will abandon your survey before they get to the end.

 4. Overlapping or Unclear Response Options

-This is yet another mistake that you should avoid when creating surveys.
 For the most part, response choices should be definitive and mutually exclusive.
 If there is any ambiguity, it will confuse or frustrate your survey respondents.

 For instance, if you have a survey that asks your customers how many years they have been a customer, you may give them the following options: